Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Pipettes
 ########

-A basic pipetting protocol tells the API about the pipette model you want to use and its location (left or right) on the z-axis mounting slot.
-The :py:meth:`.ProtocolContext.load_instrument` function provides these capabilities.
-It includes parameters that accept a pipette’s API load name, its mount position, and other arguments.
+When writing a protocol, you must inform the Protocol API about the pipettes you will be using on your robot.
+The :py:meth:`.ProtocolContext.load_instrument` function provides this information.
 Calling this function returns an :py:class:`.InstrumentContext` object.

 For information about liquid handling, see :ref:`v2-atomic-commands` and :ref:`v2-complex-commands`.